thrutheframe/Tiki_mono/README.md

 Q: Did you test print it in PLA?
 How did you get even get such specific numbers? "...I find stuff like this very misleading with serious potential to cause damage to printers when people try to do it..."

-A: I try my best to answer questions pertaining to the design.
+A: I will try my best to answer questions pertaining to the design.
 Constructive suggestions and contributions to the design are greatly apperciated.
 Be polite and have manners in your questions.
 Patronizing or rude statment will be deleted.

 Q: How accurate is the CFD simulation on your fan duct?
 Did u consider turbulance of of the 5015?
 Did u take into account of hotend movement? etc etc.

 A: My basic CFD simulation of the particles movement (air) is to provide a validation that the air is directed under the nozzle when designing the fan duct.
 There are many other parameters that I would not know.
 It's a fanduct for 3D printer, not a cooling system of a nuclear plant. if you do not feel confident in the design, don't use it.

-Q: Why it is called Tiki
+Q: Why it is called Tiki?

 A: Tiki was the name of our family dog.
 He passed away several years ago and we still miss him dearly.
 So I named this system after him.